-To find out when your crop is ready to be thinned please contact Forestry Services Ltd.
+To find out when your crop is ready to be thinned contact us.

 Planning for first thinning should start when the crop is 10 years old.
 Inspection paths need to be cut to permit access to the crop to determine its productivity and its projected first thin year.
 Cutting an inspection path or ‘brashing’ involves removing the branches to head height between two lines of trees.

 Forest roads need to be planned and a General Felling Licence applied for.

 There are many forest thinning techniques, with the most common one being what is normally referred to as 1 in 7 plus selection.
 This means 1 in every 7 lines of trees is completely removed to facilitate access with inferior quality trees selected for removal in the intermittent lines.